It’s no secret. Americans have a lot of stuff.

 Storage Unit vs. Storage Shed Costs

-If you need to store your belongings for a short time, such as less than a year, it may be cost effective to look into renting a storage unit.
-For long-term needs, such as bikes or a ladder you will regularly use during the coming years, a shed might be the smarter choice.
+If your storage needs are only for short period of time, such as less than a year, it may be cost effective to look into renting a storage unit.
+For long-term needs, such as a lawn mower or a ladder you will regularly use during the coming years, a tool shed might be the smarter choice.

 “Storage units usually offer security via surveillance cameras, someone watching the surveillance, someone to check you into storage and a guard doing patrols,” says Lior Rachmany, CEO and founder of Dumbo Moving + Storage in New York City.
 “Self-storage units have locks also.”